 The time series criterion of investment can be explained with the help of Table: 8.1.
 Suppose that there are two projects H and L. Here, H is capital intensive project and L is labour intensive project.
 The returns of the H project are less in comparison to project L over the first four years, while in the remaining six years the returns of H are more than the project L. The cumulative return from project H is lower than that of L up to 8th period.
 Thereafter, cumulative return from project H is higher than that of project L. Between H and L, which project will be selected by the planner, depends upon the capacity of the community to wait to enjoy the benefit of the project.
-If the waiting time is less than 8 years, the labour intensive project is higher than that from capital intensive project.
+If the waiting time is less than 8 years, the labour intensive project will be selected; as up to 8th period cumulative return from the labour intensive project is higher than that from capital intensive project.
 If the community is ready to wait for more than 8 years to reap the benefit of the project, then the capital intensive project will be selected.
 If the time horizon is adjectly 8 years, the planner would be indifferent between project H and L.